 - 5.1 Proposals submitted by serving and former councillors, officers and their close associates and relatives can easily give rise to suspicions of impropriety.
 Proposals could be planning applications or local plan proposals. - 5.2 Such proposals must be handled in a way that gives no grounds for accusations of favouritism. - 5.3 A councillor would undoubtedly have a disclosable pecuniary interest in their own application and should not participate in its consideration.
-They do have the same rights as any applicant in seeking to explain their proposal to an officer, but the councillor, as applicant, should also not seek to improperly influence the decision. - 5.4 Proposals for a council's own development should be treated with the same transparency and impartiality as those of private developers. - be aware that you can be biased where the Council is the landowner, developer or applicant if you have acted as, or could be perceived as being, a chief advocate for the proposal.
+They do have the same rights as any applicant in seeking to explain their proposal to an officer, but the councillor, as applicant, should also not seek to improperly influence the decision. - 5.4 Proposals for a council's own development should be treated with the same transparency and impartiality as those of private developers. - 5.5 Proposals submitted by serving and former councilors, officers and their close associates and relatives are more likely to be presented to the Planning Committee for a decision than would otherwise be the case. - be aware that you can be biased where the Council is the landowner, developer or applicant if you have acted as, or could be perceived as being, a chief advocate for the proposal.
 (This is more than a matter of membership of the planning committee, but that through your significant personal involvement in preparing or advocating the proposal you will be, or perceived by the public as being, no longer able to act impartially or to determine the proposal purely on its planning merits.)